10 Best Paintings at the Accademia Gallery

 On your visit to the Galleria dell'Accademia keep in mind the following tips to make your visit as pleasant as possible:

 • Buy your ticket in advance: The Accademia Gallery is one of the most visited museums in Florence.
 Therefore, I recommend that you book your ticket in advance to avoid wasting time at the ticket office.
 In addition, it is also possible to buy a ticket with priority access.
-The cheapest tickets for the Accademia are priced from approximately 25 euros on Hellotickets
+The cheapest tickets for the Accademia are priced from £23 at Hellotickets 23

 • Go early in the morning: The Galleria dell'Accademia is one of the most visited museums in Florence.
-For this reason, I recommend that you go during the week and early in the morning or late in the afternoon so that you don't come across so many tourists and you can visit more calmly.
+For this reason, I recommend that you go during the week and early in the morning or late in the afternoon so that you don't come across so many tourists and you can make the visit in a more relaxed way.

 • The Accademia Gallery does not have a cloakroom, so bags, suitcases and large backpacks are not allowed.